mirkosertic/roomba500/README.md

   Wheel encoder counts for a full 360 degree rotation.
 Is individual for each Roomba depending on tyre usage etc.
 * `ticksPerCm` (float, default: 22.836363)
   Wheel encoder counts for a movement of 1 cm.
 Is individual for each Roomba depending on tyre usage etc.
-* `robotWheelDistanceInCm` (float, default: 25.0)
-  The difference between the two robot wheels.
-Depends on the Roomba model.
 * `pollingRateInHertz` (int, default: 30)

 ## Installation